Guildford Grammar School: Academic studies

 Guildford awards several scholarships based on academic merit to students, but under agreed PSA rules no member schools may award sports scholarships.
 To gain a scholarship a student must take the ACER (Australian Council for Educational Research) Co-operative Scholarship Examination, and also submit a portfolio.
 The shortlisted candidates attend an interview with the headmaster.

 D'Arcy Slater Scholarship, which is awarded annually to a student entering Year 7 in memory of D'Arcy Slater, a student of the School who died in 1991.
 The student that receives the award must be a good all-rounder.
 This scholarship provides all tuition fees for the student.

 Council Scholarships, the scholarship is an academic scholarship.
 Candidates must be under the age of 13 on the first day of January following the examination.
 This scholarship is tenable for between 25 and 50% of six years' worth of tuition fees.

-Harry Campbell Pope Scholarships - Awarded to a number of students entering Year 7 of the Western Australian education system, following an examination and an interview with the Headmaster.
-These scholarships are worth 25% - 50% of tuition fees for six years.
+Harry Campbell Pope Scholarships – Awarded to a number of students entering Year 7 of the Western Australian education system, following an examination and an interview with the Headmaster.
+These scholarships are worth 25% – 50% of tuition fees for six years.

-Calder Crowther Scholarship - Awarded every two years to day student candidates from government schools in the vicinity of Guildford.
+Calder Crowther Scholarship – Awarded every two years to day student candidates from government schools in the vicinity of Guildford.
 It is worth 50% of tuition fees from years 7 to 12.

 The school also awards Music and Choral scholarships.

 Boarding

 When Guildford opened in 1896, it was a day school; boarding was introduced for years 6–12.
 There are 130 boarders at the school.

-All boarders reside in one of the boarding hall of residences with their house masters, house mothers and boarding assistants.
-Meals are served in the Dining Hall which is located in close proximity to the residences, and boarders have 24-hour access to medical services in the school's medical centre.
+All boarders live in one of the boarding halls of residence with their House-masters, House-mothers and boarding assistants.
 On weekends, boarders participate in a variety of activities arranged by staff and senior students.
 Boarders in years 10, 11 and 12 also participate in sport on a Saturday morning.